Neo-Assyrian Empire: Collapse and fall of the empire

-After the fall of Nineveh, an Assyrian general and prince, possibly Sinsharishkun's son, led the remnants of the Assyrian army and established himself at Harran in the west.
-The prince chose the regnal name Ashur-uballit II With the loss of Assur, Ashur-uballit could not undergo the traditional Assyrian coronation ritual and as such formally ruled under the title of "crown prince", though Babylonian documents considered him to be the Assyrian king.
-Ashur-uballit's rule at Harran lasted until late 610 or early 609 BC, when the city was captured by the Babylonians and the Medes.
-Three months later, an attempt by Ashur-uballit and the Egyptians to retake the city failed disastrously, and Ashur-uballit disappears from the sources, his ultimate fate unknown.
-The remnants of the Assyrian army continued to fight alongside the Egyptian forces against the Babylonians until a crushing defeat at the Battle of Carchemish in 605 BC.
-Though Assyrian culture endured through the subsequent post-imperial period and beyond, Ashur-uballit's final defeat at Harran marked the end of the ancient line of Assyrian kings and of Assyria as a state.
+After the fall of Nineveh, an Assyrian general and prince, possibly Sîn-šar-iškun's son, led the remnants of the Assyrian army and established himself at Harran in the west.
+The prince chose the regnal name Aššur-uballiṭ II With the loss of Assur, Aššur-uballiṭ could not undergo the traditional coronation ritual and as such formally ruled under the title of "crown prince", though Babylonian documents considered him the king.
+Aššur-uballiṭ's rule at Harran lasted until late 610 or early 609 BCE, when the city was captured by the Babylonians and the Medes.
+Three months later, an attempt by Aššur-uballiṭ II and the Egyptians to retake the city failed disastrously, and Aššur-uballiṭ disappears from the sources, his ultimate fate unknown.
+The remnants of the Assyrian army continued to fight alongside the Egyptian forces against the Babylonians until a crushing defeat at the Battle of Carchemish in 605 BCE.
+Though Assyrian culture endured through the subsequent post-imperial period and beyond, Aššur-uballiṭ's final defeat at Harran marked the end of the dynasty and of Assyria as a state.